CookieMagician/TonarinoyjTranslationApplicator/README.md

-# Opm Translation Extension
+# Tonarinoyj Translation Applicator

-> This is a simple chrome extension that applies translated text above OPM manga panels
+> This is a simple chrome extension that applies translated text above manga chapters on the www.tonarinoyj.jp website.

 ## Table of contents
+Use these links to maneuver the read-me.

 - [Installation](#features)
 - [Usage](#usage)
 - [How it works](#how it works)